The Vintage Voyage: A South of France Luxury Yacht Charter Itinerary

 A quiet dinner and evening on board might be a welcome antidote to the frenetic activities of the day, but those with indefatigable energy stores might want to head to Anjuna beach club, reputedly the ‘wildest’ on the Cote d’Azur.

-Yacht Charter South of France Day 8 - Monaco
+Day 8 – Monaco

-End on a high note in Monaco: Breakfast on board as you head back to Monaco, where your day could be spent in any number of ways – having a spa treatment at Les Thermes Marins Monte-Carlo, trying on some diamonds at the Graff boutique, or even taking a short helicopter ride inland to Saint-Paul-de-Vence with a view to spending a contemplative couple of hours at Fondation Maeght, a private collection of 20th century and contemporary art, which includes works of Chagall, Miro, Bonnard, Braque, Giacometti, Adami, Kelly and Kuroda, among others.
+End on a high note in Monaco: breakfast on board as you head back to Monaco, where your day could be spent in any number of ways – having a spa treatment at Les Thermes Marins Monte-Carlo, trying on some diamonds at the Graff boutique, or even taking a short helicopter ride inland to Saint-Paul-de-Vence with a view to spending a contemplative couple of hours at Fondation Maeght, a private collection of 20th century and contemporary art, which includes works of Chagall, Miro, Bonnard, Braque, Giacometti, Adami, Kelly and Kuroda, among others.

 If you have timed your visit to coincide with the Monaco Grand Prix, champagne corks will be popping and you can hear the noise and excitement that exhilarates throughout Monaco.
 When the buzz, noise and excitement reaches fever pitch, your party will continue onboard or in the Amber Lounge well into the next day.
 No matter what the time of year there is something for every taste happening in the principality – from the Printemps des Artes Festival and the Monte-Carlo Rolex Masters tennis tournament in the spring, to cookery classes at the Hotel de Paris and summer festival concerts.